Overhear8805/svg2drawable.py/README.md

 ```
 svg2drawable *.svg --height 64
 ```
-Render all svg files into png files with the height 64px, and removes all surrounding whitespace.
+Render all svg files into png files with the height 64px, and removes all surrounding whitespaces.
 ```
 svg2drawable *.svg --height 64 --no_padding
 ```